 - Renter is responsible for all members of their event.
-These members are not allowed to use The Workshop equipment or other facilities unless they are explicitly mentioned in the rental agreement.
+These members are not allowed to use Triumph Workshop equipment or other facilities unless they are explicitly mentioned in the rental agreement.

-- Studio and co-work desk renters are required to be mindful of other renters in terms of volume and fragrances.
+- Coworking desk renters are required to be mindful of other renters in terms of volume and fragrances.

-- Guests are welcome to be by the space; however, they are required to adhere to the Studio and Co-work Desk Rental Agreement and the renter who invites them is responsible for them.
+- Guests are welcome to be in the space; however, they are required to sign the general waiver and adhere to the Space Rental Agreement.
+The renter who invites them is responsible for them.

 - Anything placed in the Kitchen’s refrigerator must be labeled with name and date – and will be cleaned out each Monday morning.